|

 The

-Cape coast from George to Port Elizabeth, and
+Western Cape coast from George to Port Elizabeth,

-form and flow often resembles ocean waves.
-The
+whose form and flow often resembles ocean waves.

-and country houses, makes this one of the most
+lodges and country houses, makes this one of

 NATIONAL PARK